 ŠČERBATSKOJ, Fëdor Ippolitovič (Theodor Scherbatskoy)

 ŠČERBATSKOJ, Fëdor Ippolitovič (Theodor Scherbatskoy).
-Keltse, Poland 19.9.(1.10.)1866 — Borovoe, Kazakhstan 18.3.1942.
+Kielce, Poland 19.9.(1.10.)1866 — Borovoe, Kazakhstan 18.3.1942.
 Russian Indologist, specialist of Buddhist Philosophy.
 The name is somewhat problematic, but according to Russian colleagues (Vasil’kov) -koj (instead of -kij) seems well attested.
-Born in Poland where his father was a civil servant of the Russian Government, he grew up at family estate near St.Petersburg and attended the gymnasium in Carskoje Selo.
+Born in the then Russian part of Poland where his father, Ippolit Fëdorovič Šč.
+(1827–1889), was a civil servant of the Russian Government, his mother was Ekaterina Apollinar’evna.
+He grew up at family estate near St.Petersburg and attended the gymnasium in Carskoje Selo.
 From 1884 studies of Indology (Minaev, Ol’denburg), Germanic and Slavic (Jagić) at St.Petersburg.
 In 1888-89 further studies at Vienna under Bühler.
 Graduated Magistr 1889 from St.Petersburg.
 In 1893 managed the family estate and worked for local government continuing privately his studies.
 In 1899 attended the Orientalist Congress in Rome, then studied at Bonn under Jacoby.
-His early interests were linguistics, literature and aesthetics, now a visit to Mongolia (1905) made him interested in Buddhism and to start the study of Tibetan.
+His early interests were linguistics, literature and aesthetics, then a visit to Mongolia (1905) made him interested in Buddhism and to start the study of Tibetan.
 In 1901-30 he taught at St.Petersburg/Leningrad University, first as Docent,after some years as full Professor.
 From 1910 Corresponding and from 1918 full Member of Russian Academy of Science.
-In 1910-11 travelled in India, mainly in Poona.
+In 1910-11 travelled in India, mainly in Poona (Pune).
 With revolution he lost his property, but could continue at university.
 In the 1920s he was still allowed to travel (Bonn, Paris, London) and spent his summers studying in Buryat monasteries.
 In 1828 he still could open a Buddhist Institute in Leningrad.
 He lost his position in the 1930s and died in isolationin Kazakhstan, where he was evacuated because of the war, although still formally Head of Indo-Tibetan Cabinet of Leningrad Oriental Institute.

 Ščerbatskoj was the founder and head of the Leningrad school of Buddhist studies.
 He was familiar with Western philosophy and used the concepts of Kant, Hegel, Mill, Bradley, etc. in his translations of Indian philosophical texts.
 His interests comprised all Mahāyāna schools, especially logic.
 Among his students were Obermiller, O. Rozenberg, Tubjanskij and Vostrikov, but in the 1930s the whole school was brutally suppressed and he himself overlived most of them.